-Situated above the city of Oroville, the North Table Mountain Ecological Reserve, more commonly known as simply Table Mountain, offers up a chance to hike through a truly unique natural area.
-Formed by ancient lava flows, the underlying basalt rock on the mesa holds water, resulting in spectacular annual wildflower blooms, stunning vernal pools, and dramatic but fleeting waterfalls.
+Situated above the city of Oroville, the North Table Mountain Ecological Reserve, more commonly known as simply Table Mountain, is a truly unique natural landscape.
+Formed by ancient lava flows, the mesa’s underlying basalt rock holds water on its surface, resulting in spectacular annual wildflower blooms, stunning vernal pools, and dramatic (but fleeting) waterfalls.

 Discover the best of Table Mountain by lacing up and exploring its many trails!